Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 A resume screen built around average attention behaves the same way.

-It is not considering all candidates first and then choosing how much time they deserve.
-It is using the upper limit of a human attention span as a sorting mechanism.
+It uses the upper limit of a human attention span as a sorting mechanism.

 That is efficient.
 It is also a very lossy way to evaluate people.